bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Instructor Notes

 * This module is long and covers a lot of ground.
 Students are likely feeling overwhelmed.
-Ensure them that this feeling is normal and expected, and that it's not essential to master CSS at this point, if ever.
+Ensure them that this feeling is normal and expected, and that it's not essential to main CSS at this point, if ever.

 ## Career Connection